Click on SITE MAP to navigate the pages Back to Home Page Contact David

 (get the pun?)

-I can't remember the names apart from 'Pip'on lead guitar/vocals and drummer Dave Maggs eventually going on to join the Troggs and still with them.
+Brilliant drummer Dave Maggs eventually went on to join the Troggs for many years.
 This was a great experience, as we played through the golden hippy days of the ‘summer of love’ but finally folded, and then leading me to my best and favourite time of all, with my last group of the Sixties/early Seventies:

 David Roy Graham Tony